core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Endpoint
 :   Endpoint (EP) is a term used to describe a web server or client in {{RFC7252}}.
-In the context of this specification an endpoint is used to describe a web server that registers resources to the Resource Directory.
+In the context of this specification an endpoint is used to describe a web server that registers resources to the RD.
 An endpoint is identified by its endpoint name, which is included during registration, and has a unique name within the associated sector of the registration.

 Registration Base URI
 :   The Base URI of a Registration is a URI that typically gives scheme and authority information about an Endpoint.
-The Registration Base URI is provided at registration time, and is used by the Resource Directory to resolve relative references of the registration into URIs.
+The Registration Base URI is provided at registration time, and is used by the RD to resolve relative references of the registration into URIs.

 Target